-Sheryl Diprose - Medicine & Healthcare, Nursing and Midwifery in Ghana
+Sheryl Diprose - Medicine & Healthcare, Nursing in Ghana

 As part of my Nursing Course we had an opportunity to undertake a clinical placement of our choice either in the UK or abroad.
 Helen (a course mate) and I decided that we wanted to go abroad with Projects Abroad and decided on Ghana for our 4 week placement in March-April 2008.
 We were placed in Cape Coast, which is along the coast west of Accra.